Mention the three salivary glands that secrete saliva

-The parotid glands, the largest of the pairs, are located at the side of the face, below and in front of each ear.
-The parotid glands are enclosed in sheaths that limit the extent of their swelling when inflamed, as in mumps.
+Parotid glands: Serous, watery fluid is produced by the parotid glands.
+They are the largest of the pairs and are located at the side of the face, below and in front of each ear.

-The submandibular glands, which are rounded in shape, lie near the inner side of the lower jawbone, in front of the sternomastoid muscle (the prominent muscle of the jaw).
+Submandibular glands: These glands are rounded in shape and lie near the inner side of the lower jawbone, in front of the sternomastoid muscle The glands in the submaxillary (mandibular) area secrete a mixture of serous and mucous secretions.

-The sublingual glands lie directly under the mucous membrane covering the floor of the mouth beneath the tongue.
+Sublingual glands: These lie directly under the mucous membrane covering the floor of the mouth beneath the tongue.
+The saliva secreted by the sublingual glands is mostly mucous in nature.